James Talbot (footballer): Bohemians

 In November 2018, League of Ireland Premier Division outfit Bohemians announced that they had signed Talbot on a free transfer.
 He was signed with a view to challenging Shane Supple for the number one shirt, however, Supple was soon after forced to retire due to a persistent knee injury, making the announcement just the day after Talbot signed.

 He made his debut for the Gypsies in a 1–0 home win over Finn Harps at Dalymount Park on 15 February 2019.
 Talbot went five games without conceding a goal, before allowing two in a 2–2 draw at home to Derry City on 8 March 2019.
 Throughout April 2019, Talbot's goal was breached just once, a late penalty scored by Dundalk striker Pat Hoban at Oriel Park.
 This run of six clean sheets, and Talbot's personal good form, resulted in him being named League of Ireland Player of the Month award for April.
 Bohs teammate Danny Mandroiu was runner-up in the award.
 His form for Bohemians was recognised by Republic of Ireland manager Mick McCarthy in May, when he called Talbot into the Ireland squad.

 On 30 June 2019, Bohemians announced that Talbot was among seven first-team players to sign contract extensions, keeping them at the club for the 2020 season.

 On 25 October 2019, the last day of the League of Ireland season, James Talbot was named Bohemian FC Player of the Year 2019.

 In January 2024, Talbot announced he was 'stepping back' from football due to his mental health.

+In November 2025, the club announced that Talbot would be departing at the end of his contract.

+Corpus Christi

+On 31 January 2026, Talbot joined USL League One club Corpus Christi ahead of the club's first professional season.